himanshupatel2007/himanshupatel2007/README.md

 - 🚀 Built **2 production-grade platforms**: an ERP system and a Cohort Management website
 - 🧩 Developed **50+ reusable components** and **25+ pages** across both projects
 - 🔐 Implemented **role-based access control** on the frontend for secure, permission-aware UIs
+- 🤖 Integrated an **LLM-powered chatbot** into the Cohort Management website for conversational Q&A on cohort topics
 - ⚡ Integrated APIs using **TanStack Query**
 - 🟦 Delivered a fully **TypeScript**-based application (Cohort Management website)
 - 🎯 Improved maintainability through reusable, scalable architecture